kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

 * **parametersFrom**: Specifies which Secret, together with the key in it, to include in the set of parameters sent to the service broker.
   The key contains a `string` that represents the JSON.
 The **parametersFrom** field is a list that supports multiple sources referenced per `spec`.

-If multiple sources in the **parameters** and **parametersFrom** fields are specified, the final payload results from merging all of them at the top level.
+If you specified multiple sources in the **parameters** and **parametersFrom** fields, the final payload results from merging all of them at the top level.
 If there are any duplicate properties defined at the top level, the specification is considered to be invalid.
 The further processing of the ServiceInstance or ServiceBinding resource stops with the status `Error`.